killermann/facilitator-cards/content/cards/concentric-circles.md

 ---

-Arrange your group into two concentric circles such that everyone in the inner circle has a partner in the outer circle (with odd-numbered groups, fill in as a facilitator).
+Arrange your group into two concentric circles facing each other such that everyone in the inner circle has a partner in the outer circle (with odd-numbered groups, fill in as a facilitator).
 Provide a discussion prompt or question, allow partners to converse, then have the outside circle move one participant to the right.
 Repeat several times with new prompts.